 What happens on the day we move in?

 Before you move we’ll send you an email and text message confirming your check-in time.
-An independent inventory company will meet you at the property to check you in – they’ll ask you to check the property and sign for the inventory.
+One of our welcome reps will meet you at the property to check you in – they’ll give you some important information, conduct a couple of important checks and explain the inventory.
 After this you’ll be given the keys to your new home!
 At least one tenant must be present at the appointment, and we advise arriving at the property 10 minutes early so that the appointment can begin on time.

 What happens at a check-in?

-The independent inventory company will meet you at the property.
-They will explain the inventory process and give you a brief overview of the condition of the property.
-They will cover some health and safety information, and well as other important information you need to know – like how to prevent mould, or what your refuse and recycling collection days are.
-You’ll sign to confirm you have received the inventory and the keys, then it’s all yours – time to unpack!
+One of our welcome reps will meet you at the property.
+They will explain the inventory process, cover some health and safety information, and well as other important information you need to know – like how to prevent mould, or what your refuse and recycling collection days are.
+You’ll sign to confirm you are happy to receive the inventory by email, confirm receipt of the keys and then it’s all yours – time to unpack!

 What is an inventory?